dynamsoft-docs/barcode-reader-docs/parameters/reference/deblur-level.md

 # DeblurLevel

-`DeblurLevel` is a parameter to control the efforts used to process the blurriness of the barcode.
+`DeblurLevel` determines the efforts used to process the blurriness of the barcode.
 It is defined as below:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |